RMS Rhone Wreck Diving BVI

 Why did the RMS Rhone sink?

-The weather started deteriorating, and the two captains discussed the conditions and agreed that it was too late in the season for a hurricane, that it must be an early noreaster.
-The Conway transferred her passengers over to the Rhone as the Rhone was much larger and therefore safer.
-The Conway prepared to make Road Harbor where there would be more shelter for her.
+The weather started deteriorating, and the two captains discussed the conditions and agreed that it was too late in the season for a hurricane and that it must be an early hurricane.
+The Conway transferred her passengers over to the Rhone, as the Rhone was much larger and, therefore, safer.
+The Conway prepared to make Road Harbor, where there would be more shelter for her.

 As the weather worsened, the Rhone, even steaming full ahead, was losing ground and dragging across the harbor toward the rocky headland.
-She tried to weigh anchor, but the shackle of the cable caught in the hawsepipe and parted, dropping the 3000 lb anchor and 300 feet of chain to the bottom.
+She tried to weigh anchor, but the cable’s shackle caught in the hawsepipe and parted, dropping the 3000 lb anchor and 300 feet of chain to the bottom.

 You can still see the anchor on the outskirts of Great Harbor, along with bottles and china encrusted into the coral, from when the Rhone was throwing many things overboard to try and lighten her.

-Getting ready to SCUBA dive the wreck of the RMS Rhone
+Gearing up to go SCUBA dive the wreck of the RMS Rhone

 Where did the RMS Rhone Sink?

-The Rhone has almost cleared Black Rock Point on Salt Island, which was its last obstacle when the wind direction changed and came ferociously from the other direction.
+The Rhone has almost cleared Black Rock Point on Salt Island, its last obstacle, when the wind changed and came ferociously from the other direction.
 Then they knew that they had made an error of judgment, and it was a hurricane, not a noreaster.

-They struggled to bring her away from the rocks, but a strong gust blew them sideways onto Black Rock.
+They struggled to remove her from the rocks, but a strong gust blew them sideways onto Black Rock.
 As the cold water hit the boilers, they exploded, tearing the ship in half and sending her to the bottom with 123 crew and passengers.

-Altogether there were 146 people on board the Rhone, and out of the 23 that survived.
-Only one was a passenger!
+There were 146 people on board the Rhone, and only one passenger survived out of the 23!
 One crew member survived 20 hours by clinging to the fore topmast and topsail yard, which were still standing.
-Of the people that survived, some were washed ashore that night across the channel to Beef Island.
+Some of the people who survived were washed ashore that night across the channel to Beef Island.

-The only part of the captain that was ever found was a couple of pieces of his shirt sleeve.
+The only part of the captain ever found was a couple of pieces of his shirt sleeve.

-The Conway was blown up onto the shore at Baughers Bay in Road Harbor.
+The Conway was blown onto the shore at Baughers Bay in Road Harbor.
 Since it is mostly seagrass there, she survived and eventually refloated.
 The passengers would have survived had they not transferred to the Rhone.
-The Rhone itself would have been much better off if it had been able to stay in Great Harbor, as its high hills would have provided it protection.
+The Rhone itself would have been much better off if it had been able to stay in Great Harbor, as its high hills would have protected it.

-It was not that long afterward that the Rhone became salvaged by Irish brothers using hard hat equipment.
-The stern section was blown open by US Navy underwater demolition teams in the 1950s.
+Not long afterward, the Rhone was salvaged by Irish brothers using hard hat equipment.
+In the 1950s, US Navy underwater demolition teams blew open the stern section.
 The Rhone became a National Marine Park in 1967.

-Bert Kilbride invented the “resort course” for SCUBA diving back in the 1960s but that is a tale for another day.
-Here is a clip from our friend Chris Juredin of We Be Divin who was good friends with Bert (opens in a new browser).
-There used to be a museum on Saba Rock by Virgin Gorda that Bert Owned which displayed treasures from the wreck.
+Bert Kilbride invented the “resort course” for SCUBA diving in the 1960s, but that is a tale for another day.
+Here is a clip from our friend Chris Juredin of We Be Divin, who was good friends with Bert.
+There used to be a museum on Saba Rock by Virgin Gorda that Bert Owned, which displayed treasures from the wreck.

 What is the RMS Rhone Wreck Diving BVI like today?